abdop/rtmp-hls-server/README.md

 	**Notes:**

-	* These web players are hardcoded to play stream key "test" at localhost.
+	* These web players are hardcoded to play stream key "drone1" at localhost.
 	* To change the stream source for these players.
 Download the html files and modify the `src` attribute in the video tag in the html file.
 You can then mount the modified files to the container as follows:
 		```
 		docker run -d -p 1935:1935 -p 8080:8080 -v custom_players:/usr/local/nginx/html/players alqutami/rtmp-hls